Chelsea reject Bayern loan bid for Hudson-Odoi that included £70m option to buy | Goal.com

 Indeed, Bayern made their interest in Hudson-Odoi public during Chelsea's match against Crystal Palace - a game that the England winger started - with Hansi Flick confirming the Bavarians were still keen on signing him.

-Reacting to that, Lampard insisted that he wants the player to remain at Stamford Bridge but wasn't able to confirm he would definitely be staying up.
+Reacting to Flick's admission, Lampard insisted that he wants the player to remain at Stamford Bridge but wasn't able to confirm he would definitely be staying up.

 "I think Callum's performance, particularly in the second half when he got more aggressive, he showed ability and pace.
 Callum is absolutely part of our plans here," the Blues boss said after his side's 4-0 win over Crystal Palace.